Desert bighorn sheep: Conservation status and trends

 In southern Texas, desert bighorn sheep conservation began in 1973 with the release of seven captive-bred sheep in the Sierra Diablo Mountains.
 Captive-bred sheep were periodically released in this area until 1997.
 The Elephant Mountain Wildlife Management Area herd began with 20 sheep total in 1987.
 The Elephant Mountain population has increased substantially, and this population has been the source for most translocation efforts in the state so far.
 The Sierra Vieja population started in 1987 with 5 sheep, and from 2014 to 2015, an additional 76 sheep were released, half of them fitted with radio telemetry collars to understand their movements more.
 The Van Horn population came from wild-caught Nevada sheep in 1987.
 This population did not do so well due to predation from mountain lions.
 The Culberson County population was also started in 1988 from wild-caught sheep from Nevada.

 The Black Gap Wildlife Management Area population translocation began in 1995 with 20 sheep.
 Over the next five years, 73 more sheep would be released with origins from Nevada and Elephant Mountain.
 Restoration efforts picked up again in 2018 with the release of 82 sheep from Elephant Mountain.
 Most of those sheep were fitted with radio telemetry collars to track population factors.

 A very limited number of hunting permits are awarded per year in Texas, with one public land permit being donated to a conservation organization for auction purposes.
 Most of these funds go back to the conservation of the bighorn sheep.
 In 2020, three Texas Parks and Wildlife Department employees died in a helicopter accident working on desert bighorn sheep conservation.

+On December 4, 2024, 77 desert bighorn sheep were successfully transported from the Elephant Mountain WMA and released at Franklin Mountains State Park, including many pregnant ewes.
+Prior to release, all animals were fitted with GPS collars, tagged, and tested negative for the Mycoplasma ovipneumonia bacteria.

+In popular culture

+In 2023 the desert bighorn was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
+The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.